Dhruv Deepak, Ph.D.

 Advancing Community-Led Innovation in the Digital Economy

 I am a strategic foresight advisor and sociologist, drawing on over 15 years of management consulting experience in the emerging technology, energy, and public sector innovation spaces.
 I advise on tech policy and governance innovations for the digital economy, having spent my career channeling technological progress into strategic wins for organizations and societies.
-As a PhD Candidate in Sociology at George Mason University, my research informs contemporary policy debates around AI governance, platform regulation, and data sovereignty.
+With a Ph.D. in Sociology from George Mason University, my expertise informs contemporary policy debates around AI governance, platform regulation, and data sovereignty.

+Through my academic research, I have published on technology, society, power, and community wealth.
 I bridge scholarship with transformative advisory experience, having led strategic foresight exercises at the highest levels of government in areas like advanced technologies, space, health and wellbeing, and renewable energy.
-Now, through my academic research, I publish on technology, society, power, and community wealth.

 Presentations and Publications